falco1717/tactical-rmm/README.md

 Once the containers are built it will update the mesh-central config file and restart the container.

 # Linux Agents
-by default the linux agents require you to pay for code-signing but by utilizing Netvolt's script you can add linux agents without code signing. https://github.com/netvolt/LinuxRMM-Script
+By default the linux agents require you to pay for code-signing but thanks to Netvolt's script you can add linux agents without code signing. https://github.com/netvolt/LinuxRMM-Script

 # Download Script